 Whether you are a new or a continuing student, you should read through the guidance available online as it explains what applies in academic year 2021/22, how you can make submissions, and where you can get help and more information.

 Advice and support

-You should speak to your Director of Studies or Personal Tutor as soon as possible if you are concerned about your academic performance, or if you know in advance of your assessments of any circumstances that might affect them.
-This is so that other arrangements can be considered, if appropriate, and so that they can advise you.
+You should speak to your Director of Studies or Personal Tutor as soon as possible if you are concerned about your academic performance, or about any upcoming assessment.
+This is so that arrangements can be considered and put in place, if appropriate, and so that they can advise you.

-Your Personal Tutor or Director of Studies may be the most appropriate people to advise you in terms of your specific academic circumstances; there are also other members of staff you can contact, such as the support staff within your department/ faculty or the School.
+Your Personal Tutor or Director of Studies may be the most appropriate to advise you about your specific academic circumstances; but you can also contact other members, such as the support staff in your department/ faculty or the School.

 Other support for you includes:

 - Wellbeing Service offers counselling and other student support.

 - Disability Service offers support to students with a disability, including Disability Access Plans (DAPs).

 - Skills Centre offer a range of academic skills support.

 - Student Immigration Service can advise on your student visa or other related enquiries.